DataMedSci/yagit/docs/source/data_representation.rst

 | :math:`T_x, T_y, T_z` -- xyz image positions of the first voxel.

-This formula can be alternatively expressed using 4x4 affine matrix.
+This formula can be alternatively expressed using a 4x4 affine matrix.

 .. math::
    \begin{bmatrix}